collective/collective.messagesviewlet/README.rst

 Multiple messages can be displayed together in the viewlet.

-A message contains the following attributes:
+A message contains the following configuration attributes:

-* text : displayed text
+* text : displayed text in the viewlet
-* message type : info, warning, important
+* message type : info, warning, important (different layout in the viewlet)
+* can hide : if checked, the user can hide the message
+* start date : displaying start date (optional)
+* end date : displaying end date (optional)
+* required roles : use must have one of the required roles (optional)
 * location : full site or homepage only
-* start date : optional displaying start date
-* end date : optional displaying end date

 The collective.behavior.talcondition is enabled, providing 2 attributes.
 * tal condition : optional tal expression evaluated on viewlet context